lollo89/take-home-test-python/README.md

 ## Assumptions

-During development, I operated under the assumption that rules are defined as ONE statement/operator per line.
+During development, I operated few assumption.

+The first assumption is that rules are defined as ONE statement/operator per line.
 Therefore, if one wishes to create a complex rule with two parentheses, it would be written as shown below.

 ```python
 RULE = """